About

 Jill Marshall

-Jill’s artwork blends her love of Alaska with the wildness of Alaska’s people and places.
+Jill Marshall came to Alaska in 1975 for a three month stay that never ended.
+Her artwork blends her love of Alaska with the wildness of Alaska’s people and places.
 These themes are woven throughout her designs.

 Then she came up with a new idea which was wild and whimsical: it was a style that combined the drawing she missed with the computer work she knows so well.
 The Wild Women series was born!
 The funny thing is, Jill’s not very wild herself.
-“I think I’m channeling for the ghost of a wild woman,” Jill says, “The ideas just keep coming to me, even in the middle of the night!”
+“I think I’m channeling for the ghost of a wild woman,” Jill says, “The ideas just keep coming to me, even in the middle of the night!”